United States National Radio Quiet Zone: Zones of protection

-Zone 5 is the boundary of National Radio Quiet Zone; the National Radio Quiet Zone Administrator at the Green Bank Observatory manages the enforcement policies.
+Zone 5 is the outermost part of the National Radio Quiet Zone.

 Uses

 The Federal Communications Commission (FCC) created the Quiet Zone in 1958 to protect the radio telescopes at Green Bank and Sugar Grove from harmful interference.
 Today, the Green Bank Observatory oversees the Quiet Zone.

-The Quiet Zone also protects the antennas and receivers of the U.S. Navy's Information Operations Command (NIOC) at Sugar Grove.
-The NIOC is the location of electronic intelligence-gathering systems, and is today said to be a key station in the ECHELON system operated by the National Security Agency (NSA).
+The Quiet Zone also protects the antennas and receivers of the Navy Information Operations Command (NIOC) at Sugar Grove.
+The NIOC is the location of electronic intelligence-gathering systems and is today said to be a key station in the ECHELON system operated by the National Security Agency (NSA).

 The area has also attracted people who believe they suffer from electromagnetic hypersensitivity, though scientific experiments have shown this condition is caused by the nocebo effect rather than electromagnetic waves.